sebaheg/sebaheg.github.io/_posts/2017-12-04-Reinforcement-Learning-MDP-and-Bellman-Equation.md

 In a previous post, I gave an introduction to reinforcement learning.
 In the this post I will try to summaries the theory of reinforcement learning.
 We will look into how the problem can be framed mathematically and develop a criterion for when we have reached optimality.
 Since reinforcement learning is goal oriented, we do not know what is optimal behaviour beforehand.
 Therefore, this criterion for optimality provides indispensable guidance in helping the agent to learn.

 ## Markov decision problem
-In order to formalize the reinforcement learning problem we need to put it into some mathematics.
+In order to formalise the reinforcement learning problem we need to put it into some mathematics.
 The [Markov decision problem](https://en.wikipedia.org/wiki/Markov_decision_process) (MDP) framework can be used to achieve this.
 The MDP relies on the Markov property, which states that:

 <p class="message">